 e.
 Systematic investments

-The primary benefit of investing in equity funds is that you don’t need to worry about choosing stocks and sectors to invest in.
+The primary benefit of investing in equity funds is that you don’t need to worry about choosing stocks and sectors to invest.
 Successful equity investing requires a lot of research and knowledge.
-You need to dig deep into the financials of a company before you invest in it.
+You need to understand and analyse the performance of a company before you decide to invest.

 You also need to have an understanding of how a particular sector is expected to perform in the future.
-Of course, all of this requires a lot of time and effort, which most common investors don’t have.
-Hence, the solution is to leave the stock-picking to an expert fund manager by investing in an equity fund.
+Of course, all of this requires a lot of time and effort, which most individuals don’t have.
+Hence, the solution is to leave the stock-picking to an expert fund manager by investing in an equity mutual fund.